Why would you add salt to a soap? Why make a salt soap?

 Someone else says they’re good for acne.
 Well, that’s a medical claim, and the FDA says you can’t say that.

-I say let’s make them because trying to use up ingredients I have on hand, and it’s something different.
+I say let’s made them because trying to use up ingredients I have on hand, and it’s something different.
 I made a bunch of different color salt soaps on Facebook Live and I’d like to introduce them to you.

 Bergamot, Geranium and Rosewood are the scents of the bar.
 Floral and woody.
 Watch me make it here.